 This guide is meant to help students, faculty, and staff understand the conversation behind the #blacklivesmatter hashtag and movement.
-The deaths of Tamir Rice, Eric Garner, Philando Castile, and others, have created a sense of urgency in the national conversation on race in the United States.
+The deaths of Tamir Rice, Eric Garner, Philando Castile, and more recently George Floyd, have created a sense of urgency in the national conversation on race in the United States.

 In order for us to better understand the events surrounding the advent of the Black Lives Matter movement, we have curated library resources, current news and events, statistics, and faculty resources that may help in our understanding of this moment in history.
 We encourage curiosity, frank and open discussion, and education.